 After you’ve created something on Urbit you’ll probably want to share it with other people.
 This guide walks you through the mechanisms for distributing software over the network.

-This tutorial walks you though everthing you’ve learned to date -- writing a gall agent in Hoon from scratch, adapting the classic TodoMVC frontend to interface with that gall agent, and then package up the entire application for distribution over the network.
+This tutorial walks though everthing you’ve learned to date -- writing a gall agent in Hoon from scratch, writing a React front-end that talks to the agent through Eyre, and then packaging up the entire application for distribution over the network.

 Graph store is a gall agent that’s designed to be a general-purpose database for storing graph-like data.
 Comprising the bulk of the backend for Tlon’s Landscape applciation, it’s battle tested and optimized for real-world use.
 This guide walks you through its architecture and implementation, and then shows you how to use it as a data store for your own application.